maroehler/industrial-rl/README.md

 <img src="./images/Dimensions.png" width="700"/>

 ## Reuse of similar hyperparamter configurations in bayesian optimization
-The figure shows how the reuse of similar hyperparameter configurations to warmstart a bayesian optimization.
+The figure shows how the reuse of similar hyperparameter configurations speeds up the bayesian optimization.
+In the test scenarios, only a small improvement in performance is achieved by the further optimization.
+Therefore, an evaluation of the feasibility of the task can already take place here through a simple reuse of existing solutions.

 <img src="./images/BO.png" width="400"/>